Lili Elbe: In popular culture

 The LGBTQ+ film festival MIX Copenhagen gives out four Lili Awards each year, named after Elbe.

 In 2000, David Ebershoff wrote The Danish Girl, a fictionalized account of Elbe's life.
 It was an international bestseller and translated into many languages.
 This novel provided one of the earliest fictional accounts of gender affirmation surgery, which shaped LGBTQ+ literature.
 In 2015, it was made into a film of the same name, produced by Gail Mutrux and Neil LaBute, starring Eddie Redmayne as Elbe.
 The film was well received at the Venice Film Festival in September 2015, though it has been criticised for casting a cisgender man to play a transgender woman.
 Both the novel and film omitted several topics, including Gottlieb's sexuality, which is evidenced by the subjects in her erotic drawings, and the disintegration of Gottlieb and Elbe's relationship after their annulment.
+In 2026, it was announced that The Danish Girl would be adapted into a stage musical.

 Tobias Picker's opera Lili Elbe, featuring Lucia Lucas, premiered at Theater St. Gallen, Switzerland.
 Based on the life of Lili Elbe and the book Man into Woman: An Authentic Record of a Change of Sex, the opera premiered on 22 October 2023, and received "Best World Premiere" in the 2023 Oper!
 Awards.

 Publications

 In 1931, Lili Elbe was living in Denmark collaborating with her friend, Ernst Harthern, on a memoir of her life.
-Fra Mand til Kvinde was published by her German friend and editor under the name of Neils Hoyer following Elbe's death.
+Fra Mand til Kvinde was published by her German friend and editor under the name of Niels Hoyer following Elbe's death.
 The narrative provided details of her life as Danish painter and her gender confirmation surgery.
-The possibility of Lili Elbe being intersex has been proposed due her reported possession of both male and female reproductive organs and the loss of medical records documenting her pre-surgical anatomy due to the Allied Bombing Raids.
+The possibility of Lili Elbe being intersex has been proposed due her reported possession of both male and female reproductive organs and the loss of medical records documenting her pre-surgical anatomy due to the Allied bombing raids.
 However, this theory has been disputed.
 The narrative was published four times, in three different languages over the course of two years.
 The UK and US versions, Man into Woman: An Authentic Record of a Change of Sex were both published in 1933.

 Man into Woman: An authentic Record of a Change of Sex brought attention to new medical interventions as the story of Lili Elbe was circulated through American publications.
-American publications, such as "A Man Becomes a Woman” and “When Science Changed a Man into a Woman”, published in the popular magazine, Sexology, associated the story of Lili Elbe with cases of intersex sex changes.
+American publications, such as "A Man Becomes a Woman” and “When Science Changed a Man into a Woman”, published in the popular magazine, Sexology, associated the story of Lili Elbe with cases of intersex medical interventions.
 These narratives promoted a binary view of gender, reinforcing gender stereotypes among Americans.

 Lili Elbe and her memoir became well known in European media, publicized by Paul Weber.
 The story encouraged political action and brought awareness to the challenges faced by gender non-conforming people.